Iliyazillu/Bot_project-4/README.md

 ## 🧑‍💻 Author

-Made with ❤️ by N. Iliyaz Nidimamidi
+Made for love by..
+Iliyaz Nidimamidi